TwoRavens/TwoRavens/tworaven_apps/ta3ta2-api/README.md

 ### Pipeline template restrictions

-While the pipeline template language does not restrict the use of a placeholder step, for the purpose of TA3-TA2 API there are the following restrictions:
+While the pipeline template language does not restrict the use of a placeholder step, for the purpose of TA3-TA2 API we are currently placing the following restrictions:

-* There can be only one placeholder step in a pipeline template, at a top-level of a pipeline (not inside a sub-pipeline).
+* There can be only one placeholder step in a pipeline template, at the top-level of a pipeline (not inside a sub-pipeline).
-* Placeholder step has to have only one input, a Dataset container value, and one output, predictions as Pandas dataframe.
+* The placeholder step has to have only one input, a Dataset container value, and one output, predictions as a Pandas dataframe.
 In this way it resembles a standard pipeline.
-* Placeholder can be only the latest step in the pipeline.
+* The placeholder can be only the last step in the pipeline.
 * All primitive steps should have all their hyper-parameters fixed.

 These restrictions effectively mean that a pipeline template can only specify preprocessing